Fair Market Value of Business

 Perhaps a key reason to be concerned about determining the taxable value of your business is the Internal Revenue Service (IRS), which is always on the lookout for sales at below and even above fair market value.
 If you sell something for less than the fair market value of business, the IRS could deem the transaction a combination sale and gift and charge you gift tax on the difference between the value you received and the value the IRS calculated.
 Likewise, a sale at above fair market value could be deemed a gift (subject to gift tax) from the buyer to you.

 Your Tax Liability Depends On It

-The value applied to your business bears an important and direct relationship to the amount of tax you will owe, whether it be capital gains tax resulting from a sale, gift tax on shares you have given away, or estate tax on property you own at your death.
+The fair market value of your business bears an important and direct relationship to the amount of tax you will owe, whether it be capital gains tax resulting from a sale, gift tax on shares you have given away, or estate tax on property you own at your death.
 If the value determined by the IRS is different than the value your tax was calculated on, you (or your estate) could be liable for additional tax.

 Why A Valuation Might Be Needed?
 May Be No Active Market To Set Price

 The valuation of large, publicly traded companies such as those found on the New York Stock Exchange is usually set by the buyers and sellers in the market through active trading.
-This price is generally accepted as the fair market value.
-With a closely held business, however, there isn't an active market for the stock, so determining the value of the business becomes much more challenging.
+This price is generally accepted as the fair market value of business.
+With a closely held business, however, there isn't an active market for the stock, so determining the fair market value of the business becomes much more challenging.
 A determination of the value of your business should be conducted for gift or estate tax purposes or to engage in the sale of your business.